JoniKristianK/Tasks/README.md

 # Tasks
 *in progress*

-Tasks with Angular & TypeScript
+Tasks with Angular & TypeScript (Add, Delete and set reminder to the task.
+Toggle reminder (doubleClick))

 * Clone project
 * cd to the project folder (package.json)